oroinc/documentation/user/storefront/account/cim/index.rst

    * **Expiration Date** --- Provide the expiration date for the card you are attaching to the account.
    * **CVV** --- Provide the verification number displayed at the back of the card.
    * **Address** --- Provide billing address details (organization, phone and fax fields are optional).
-   * **Set as Default** --- Select the check box to mark the current credit card as default.
+   * **Set as Default** --- Select the checkbox to mark the current credit card as default.
 The default credit card is displayed on the top of the payment method dropdown list during checkout.

 3. Click **Save**.